Jinhan confederacy: Misconceptions

 A claim found in the Chinese chronicle, Records of the Three Kingdoms states that an elderly man spoke about refugees from the Lelang area founding Jinhan after political turmoil of the Qin dynasty at the end of the 3rd century BCE and carried over the name "Qin/秦".
 This claim is parroted by other Chinese books that were published later such as the History of the Northern Dynasties, and the Book of Liang, all using the same elderly man as their source.

-However, due to the dates of the Qin dynasty (221–206 BC) overlapping with the Jin state (4th–2nd century BCE) and no historical documents from Korea backing this claim, it is mostly regarded as a false rumor.
+However, due to the dates of the Qin dynasty (221–206 BCE) overlapping with the Jin state (4th–2nd century BCE) and no historical documents from Korea backing this claim, it is mostly regarded as a false rumor.
 Historically, the Samhan kingdoms, including Jinhan (辰韓), specifically claimed successorship over Jin state (辰國) and not the Qin dynasty (秦朝).
-It is also noted that the claim found in the annals allude to a random mention made by an elderly passerby (耆老) of no social importance or recognizable identity, and is believed to be an attempt of sinofication on the grounds of phonetic similarities.
+It is also noted that the claim found in the annals allude to a random mention made by an elderly passerby (耆老) of no social importance or recognizable identity, and is believed to be an attempt of Sinicization on the grounds of phonetic similarities.
 In actuality, the word "Jin" meant "East" in native Korean and have no Sino-Tibetan roots at all.
+Similar attempt can be found with Mahan and Jizi (see Mahan confederacy's misconceptions).

-The claim is further discredited as Korea's Samguk sagi states that the first king of Silla (the kingdom that succeeded Jinhan) built the kingdom alongside the indigenous Koreans from Old Chosŏn.
+The claim is further discredited as Korea's 12th century Samguk sagi states that the first king of Silla (the kingdom that succeeded Jinhan) built the kingdom alongside refugees from Old Chosŏn.